- I am worried about/have issues with my attendance, can Back on Track help?

-No, if the issues are having a direct impact on your studies, then our Back on Track Advisers can provide you with support and guidance.
-They will also be able to direct you to other support services such as the Wellbeing team if required.
+No, if the issues are having a direct impact on your studies, then booking a Back on Track appointment can provide you with support and guidance.
+During this appointment, your Adviser will be able to direct you to other support services such as the Wellbeing team if required.

 In the first instance, it would be a good idea to speak to your Personal or Module Tutors to discuss your situation.
 For academic support, including help with time management and organisation issues, contact the Academic Skills Tutors in your school.

-If you are behind with your studies due to other reasons, contact the Back on Track team.
+If you are behind with your studies due to other reasons, please book an appointment.

 ‘I think’ sounds like you are still unsure!
 What is behind this decision?
 When do you want to transfer?
 Have you done any research?
 Have you spoken to your tutors?
-Consider these questions, but also come and discuss this with a Back on Track Adviser.
+Consider these questions, but also book a Back on Track appointment.

 I’m struggling with some personal issues and think I may need to take a year out, can Back on Track Help?